A Small Bathroom Remodel in Atlanta on a Budget

 The final budget—and excellent outcome

-All told, we more than doubled the original budget (thanks to our family for the generous gift!) coming in just at the starting minimum cost for a bathroom.
+All told, we more than doubled the original budget (thanks to our family for the generous gift!) coming in just at the starting minimum cost for a bathroom remodel in Atlanta.
 This included labor, materials, random plumbing parts, and a zillion trips to Home Depot for the paint and other stuff I did on my own.

-The final result is the spa bathroom of my dreams.
-It’s so serene!
-My first bathroom with a glass shower door and a natural stone floor, both of which feel truly luxe.
-It’s so lovely to walk in there now.
+The final result feels larger and is the spa bathroom of my dreams.
+It’s so serene.
+My first bathroom with a walk-in shower and a natural stone floor, both of which feel truly luxe.
+It’s so lovely to step in there now.
 Everything is well-installed and of good quality.
 It’s exactly what we hoped for.

-Thank you for sharing your dream bathroom remodel in Atlanta with us!
+Thank you for sharing your new space in Atlanta with us!